sridaranathiyappan/forumsri/SalesReturndocument.md

    - There are options to allow backdated Return  but date after present date are restricted.

 2. **In the Customer field**, enter the name of an existing customer.
-   - Sales Return  are created to document the sale of goods to customer.
+   - Purchase Order are created to document the sale of goods to customer.
    - After Customer selection, Customer related information are pre-populated as below,
      - default [Beat](Beat),
      - default [Salesman](Salesman),